F E L I C I T Y S A R G E N T

 Walking into the home of stylist and writer Felicity Sargent feels like an instant escape from the here and now.
 Past the oh-so-inviting red front door, her relaxed Vermont upbringing permeates the walls of the space, bringing a welcome calm, constant peels of laughter, and a sense of wonder.
 With her undeniably original lens, Felicity's work has captured the attention of clients like Vogue and Jeffrey to name a few.
 It's no wonder that piecing through Felicity's personal vintage collection with her reveals her unique connection to each piece, bringing her a joy that is infectious -- from epic couture from the 80s to $1 street earrings she picked up last week.
 Here, she shares with us some of her favorite family heirlooms, and the rituals that keep her Vermont spirit alive in New York City.

-"I do.
-Too many.
+"I have so many heirloom pieces that have been passed down.
+Too many!
 My favorite are these Dior sport jumpsuits that were my mom's in the 80s, but I’m really bummed, because I lost all of the colorful ones in college.
-I did manage to salvage this white one that's pretty dope."
+I did manage to salvage this white one that's pretty dope.

 It’s a blessing and curse because it’s a lifelong relationship, and you get really competitive -- I think a lot of solo sports are like that where you get so competitive and then you reach a certain age where you realize you aren’t going to make this your career, and then you have this moment where you’re like: Okay now what?